 In total, I wrote around 400 words when I upgraded my page.

-I mentioned this seo hack to a client recently and he told me took some of the related searches and added them as phrases to the body copy of his page.
+I recently mentioned this SEO hack to a client, and he told me it took some of the related searches and added them as phrases to the body copy of his page.

 This did not work for him.